zerotier/docs/docs/webhooks.md

 ```

+NOTE:  A more complete example of verification & processing hooks can be found [here](https://github.com/zerotier/ztchooks/blob/main/example/hook-catcher.go).

 It is possible to have multiple signing secrets.
 Hooks will be signed with all secrets, and the verification method provided by the `ztchooks` library does take this into account automatically.